Hugius/FabiEngine3D/doc/WORLD_EDITOR.md

 - If a terrain is selected, you can place the model on top of the terrain with your mouse.
 - If no terrain is selected, you must specify the position of the model.
 - You can attach an (endless) animation to a placed model.
-- You can "freeze" a placed model into local space, which means its position is not affected by camera movement.

 ## 7. Billboards